ronituohino/swap/docs/architecture.md

 ### Infrastructure

 Setting up the infrastructure for this kind of project requires some work, but preplanning properly what services handle certain tasks helps a lot.
-Because of the preplanning, we were able to divide tasks and develop them individually using tools of our choice.
+Because of the preplanning, we were able to divide tasks and develop them individually.
+This flexibility in infrastructure allows us to use tools of our choice, which can be seen in the variety of languages used in the project: Go, Python, TypeScript, Shell and PLpgSQL.

 The infrastructure we chose ended up being quite performant, and the main bottleneck currently is the non-distributed database.
+Performant refers to scalability in this case as its easy scale them horizontally.

 ### Tools